 That first bite proved me wrong!
-The delicate, crumbly texture, which seemed to hold together by magic until quickly dunked into my creamy coffee!
-The tantalizing crunch of toasted hazelnuts!
-But the thing I remember most about that first bite was the sudden burst of anise, so unexpected that it immediately conjured up images of childhood summers spent under tangled and twisted oak branches, chewing on lengths of thick, anise-flavored black licorice.
+The delicate, crumbly texture, which seemed to hold together by magic until quickly ducked into my creamy coffee!
+The irresistible crunch of toasted hazelnuts!
+But the thing I remember most about that first bite was the sudden burst of anise, so unexpected that it immediately conjured up images of childhood summers spent under tangled and twisted oak branches, chewing on lengths of thick anise-flavored black licorice.

 1 1/2 tsp baking powder